 Enjoy dinner out at Aurora Ozone Hotel if you are in Kingscote or at Reflections Restaurant in American River.
-For a very special dinner, take a look at The Enchanted Fig Tree, a pop up restaurant available only until 30th April 2021 (although there are similar plans for summer 21/22 too)
+For a very special dinner, take a look at The Enchanted Fig Tree, a pop up restaurant available at certain times of the year (usually the warmer months).

 Day Five – Penneshaw & Ferry

 Unfortunately today is your last on Kangaroo Island, but there’s still plenty of time to do and see a lot.
 Firstly ensure that you book the latest ferry available so that you can spend as much time as possible.
 Today will be spent around Penneshaw at the eastern end of Kangaroo Island.